 “I am sure there are books.
 But the way that I do it - whenever I get a new sport, it is a process of first going to practices and taking my notes.
 Maybe I have never played volleyball, but that cross-over mechanic or that jump spin serve - that looks a lot like this, this, and this.
 And I see how much is happening - for example, do they have to go more than 3-4 steps during a game?
 So, just making notes like this.
 I also have this small group of friends strength coaches, and we ping-pong ideas.
 A lot of it is paying attention to what coaches care about and their way of teaching.
 Different coaches teach differently, and I want to be speaking the same language as the coach I am working with.
 We are the same team.”

 Planning - the bigger picture

-And while discussing the right planning of the week, another topic pops up.
-How do strength and conditioning coaches work with the national team, where the season usually lasts no more than three months.
+And while discussing the right planning for the week, another topic pops up.
+How do strength and conditioning coaches work with the national team, where the season usually lasts no more than three months?

 “You can do your planning, but things are happening meanwhile", we asked Rett.
 "How do you deal with the pressure and that kind of unexpected situation?